Efficient Gaussian Process Classification-based Physical-Layer Authentication with Configurable Fingerprints for 6G-Enabled IoT: Introduction

+The Internet of Things (IoT), a vast and expanded network system anchored on the Internet, employs diverse devices and technologies, including sensor equipment, GPS systems, infrared sensors, and laser scanners.
+These enable intelligent perception, recognition, and management of objects and machines.
+To achieve IoT's ultimate goal of enabling real-time interaction among everything, 6G promises enhanced services beyond those of 5G.
+These enhancements encompass seamless global coverage, higher data rates, and inherent security upgrades.
+The seamless integration of IoT facilitated by 6G necessitates a heightened involvement of radio equipment in communication processes \cite{zeng2024tutorial,dhiman2024smose}.

-Nevertheless, the worldwide seamless integration of IoT enabled by 6G necessitates an increased involvement of radio equipment in communication processes.
-This expansion of the application field, however, also introduces heightened security risks of a more pressing nature \cite{dang2020should}.
-Besides, owing to the wireless transmission media’s open broadcast nature, more aggressors may fabricate identification information to pretend to be legitimate users and further modify their privacy information \cite{xia2021multiple}.
-Hence, the lightweight and efficient identity authentication plays a crucial role in achieving seamless and trustworthy communication \cite{garzon2022decentralized}.
-Currently, the identity identification of terminals in 5G systems is mainly achieved by the core network, which adopts the authentication mechanisms based on cryptography, such as 5G Authentication and Key Agreement (5G AKA) \cite{3gpp2020security}.
-Although the above cryptographic techniques at the upper layers have been incorporated into the 5G standard and have been commercially available, they will fail to meet the expected performance levels in various emerging applications integrating 6G and IoT due to the following limitations.
+However, this broadening of application fields introduces more pressing security risks \cite{trevlakis2023localization}.
+Furthermore, due to the open broadcast nature of wireless transmission media, more attackers can forge identification information to pose as legitimate users and further manipulate their privacy data \cite{xia2021multiple}.
+Therefore, to achieve seamless and reliable communication, efficient and lightweight identity recognition is essential \cite{garzon2022decentralized}.
+Presently, in 5G systems, terminal identity identification is primarily handled by the core network, utilizing cryptographic-based authentication protocols such as 5G AKA \cite{3gpp2020security}.
+Despite these cryptographic techniques at upper layers being integrated into the 5G standard, they may fall short of meeting desired performance in different rising applications integrating 6G and IoT due to limited security levels \cite{xie2022security}, low compatibility among heterogeneous systems \cite{abdulqadder2022sliceblock}, and unacceptable computational overhead for resource-constrained IoT terminals \cite{fang2023collaborative}.